Despite talk of equality, women bosses still rare in US

 “We are going in the wrong direction,” said Lorraine Hariton, whose NGO Catalysts advocates for women in senior positions.

-"Women have gotten into entry-level positions very successfully, and then they get to middle management, and things stall out," she said.
-"Women still today are not reaching the top, particularly women of colour."
+“Women have gotten into entry-level positions very successfully, and then they get to middle management, and things stall out,” she said.
+“Women still today are not reaching the top, particularly women of color.”

 NEW YORK: This year was touted as the year of women in politics in the United States, but in the business world, female bosses remain few and far between.